King George V of Hanover

 George and his family; Credit – Wikipedia

 George succeeded his father as King of Hanover and Duke of Brunswick-Lüneburg, as well as Duke of Cumberland and Teviotdale, in the Peerage of Great Britain, and Earl of Armagh, in the Peerage of Ireland, on November 18, 1851.
-King George V of Hanover reigned for only 15 years, being exiled from Hanover in 1866 as a result of his support for Austria in the Austro-Prussian War.
+King George V of Hanover reigned for only 15 years, being exiled from Hanover in 1866 because of his support for Austria in the Austro-Prussian War.
 On September 20, 1866, Hanover was annexed by Prussia.
-George never abdicated from the throne of Hanover and he and his wife Marie lived in exile in Gmunden, Austria and in Paris, France where George died on June 12, 1878, at the age of 59.
-A funeral service was held at the Lutheran Church in the Rue Chacat in Paris and then King George’s remains were transported to England and buried in the Royal Tomb House under St. George’s Chapel at Windsor Castle.
+George never abdicated from the throne of Hanover and he and his wife Marie lived in exile in Gmunden, Austria, and in Paris, France where George died on June 12, 1878, at the age of 59.
+After a funeral service was held at the Lutheran Church in the Rue Chacat in Paris and George’s remains were transported to England and buried in the Royal Tomb House under St. George’s Chapel at Windsor Castle in Windsor, England.

 An artist’s view inside the Royal Tomb House at St. George’s Chapel.
 Caskets were placed on the shelves along the sides.
 The bench in the middle was used as a temporary place for caskets waiting to be buried elsewhere.